Topology-Aware Surface Reconstruction for Point Clouds: Implicit Surface Representation

 \section{Implicit Surface Representation}

-Using level sets of functions to represent surfaces has a successful history for performing reconstruction from point scans ~\cite{kazhdan1poisson,carr2001reconstruction}.
-At a high level, previous techniques optimize the function so that the level set and therefore extracted surface provide a good fit to the point cloud.
-Our technique performs the optimization while ensuring that the extracted surface has the correct topology.
+Using level sets of functions to represent surfaces reconstructed from point scans is a well-established technique ~\cite{kazhdan1poisson,carr2001reconstruction}.
+At a high level, previous techniques optimize the function so that the level set and hence the extracted surface closely approximate the point cloud.
+We perform the optimization while promoting the correct topology of the extracted surface.

 Classical surface reconstruction techniques use different approaches to build a function to fit a surface to a point scan.
 Poisson reconstruction constructs a function which evaluates to $0$ on the surface.
-It requires normal information to find points which are inside and outside the surface assigning $+1$ to points outside the surface and $-1$ inside the surface.
+It requires normal information to label points as inside and outside the surface, assigning $+1$ to points outside the surface and $-1$ inside the surface.
 This can be used to then reduce the problem to solving the Poisson equation~\cite{kazhdan1poisson}.
-Another approach using radial-basis functions, again evaluates to $0$ on the surface and a small value at nearby points not on the surface~\cite{carr2001reconstruction}.

-In our approach, we attempt to build the surface to be higher-valued as opposed to lower-valued as in the above two techniques.
+Alternatively, radial basis functions can be used, again evaluating to $0$ on the surface and a small value at nearby points not on the surface~\cite{carr2001reconstruction}.
+To avoid confusion, we note that in our approach, we attempt to build the surface to be higher-valued as opposed to lower-valued as in the above two techniques.
 We construct multivariate Gaussians centered around the points in the scan, and then minimize a topology-aware loss function using stochastic gradient descent to optimize the covariance matrices of the Gaussians.
-We then use a topology-aware surface extraction technique to obtain the surface from this maximal function built over the point scans.

-More generally, we consider a set of basis functions $\varphi_p$ that are defined for every point in the point cloud, $p\in\mathcal{P}$.
+We then use a topology-aware surface reconstruction technique to obtain the surface.
+More generally, we consider basis functions $\varphi_p$ that are defined for every point in the point cloud, $p\in\mathcal{P}$.
 Each function is parameterized by a vector $\alpha_p$.
 The likelihood function of the surface including a point $x \in \mathbb{R}^{d}$ is a linear combination of these basis functions: